 When it comes to clients, it doesn't matter if you have the most agreeable or the most difficult person in the world, your team should make them happy.
 In order to do so, they'll want to have these client management skills, which can be applied to many customer interactions.

 Client management skills include making your customers feel good.
-One way you can offer your customers confidence is to keep them updated.
+One way you can offer your customers confidence is to communicate and keep them updated.
 Consider sending weekly briefs on their projects and what you've been working on.
 This can help your customers better understand how you're using your time and any challenges you might be facing.

 By creating an atmosphere of transparency, you could eliminate any doubt they have in you and strengthen your relationship.

 2. Share Your Wins.

 Nothing is better than satisfied customers.
 With the right client management skills, you could help them feel victorious.

 The key is to keep them in the loop on the small successes and wins.
 When something goes well in their project, offer specific details of the accomplishment.
 If the marketing campaign you're leading for them has made 10,000 impressions, give them this information to take home.
 It could really help boost their morale and satisfaction with you.

 3. Patience, Patience, Patience.

 It's likely that you will have at least one client who really pushes your buttons.
 They may ask you to explain and re-explain aspects of the project until you want to snap, or they may find other ways to make your work more difficult.

 One of the most important client management skills you can leverage in these moments is patience.
 One way to do this is pretend that the customer is a new team member.
 You will have to teach them the ins and outs of the company and answer their questions.
 Once they have a more complete understanding of your company's operations, they may be more effective in collaborating with you.